placeholder

 Contrary to money drawn from an ISA, money drawn from a pension may be liable to income tax.
 The tax that you may pay on your pension depends on a broad range of factors.
 You first need to identify the type of pension scheme that you are enrolled in, and then you’ll need to establish what options you have available to you in accessing your benefits and determining ways to reduce the tax you might pay.

 Our ultimate tips here are to firstly find out what type of scheme you are in.
-Then secondly, to understand how you can draw an income from your pensions.
-Finding out all the options will help you decide when you should be drawing on your pensions in conjunction with your other assets in order to minimise the tax you might pay.
+Then secondly, to understand how you can access your pensions and what flexibility on this they offer.
+Finding out all the options will help you decide when you should be drawing on your pensions in conjunction with your other assets in order to minimise the tax you might pay and optimise your retirement income strategy.

-Finally, no discussion about retirement income could be complete without stressing the importance of the State Pension.
-For most people, the current State Pension will be paid from age 67 (which is expected to rise to 68 in 2037 - 39) – this has gradually been increasing over the last few years.
-But it can provide a generous source of retirement income to help you meet your expenditure.
+The State Pension can provide a valuable source of retirement income to help you meet your expenditure needs.
 However, it’s important to stress that coupled with any other income that you are receiving, the State Pension could push you into a higher income tax band.

 Our tip here would be to check what other income you may draw upon when your State Pension kicks in.
 Having an idea of what other income sources you are drawing upon in conjunction with your State Pension, will then help you understand whether you could draw from a more tax efficient source later in life, such as savings or investments.